-It will take another 2 hours and add on an extra 300m (980 feet) of elevation gain to your day but the views from the summit will be well worth it.
+It will take another 2 hours and add an extra 300m (980 feet) of elevation gain to your day but the views from the summit will be well worth it.

-Rifugio Volpi al mulaz
+Night 1: Rifugio Volpi al Mulaz

 It’s also Club Alpino Italiano affiliated so if you have a CAI membership or an Alpine Club membership in your home country, then you’re entitled to accommodation discounts.

-When we got back to the hut, there was another group of hikers who were being served flaming creme brûlées for their desert!
+When we got back to the hut, there was another group of hikers who were being served flaming creme brûlées for their dessert!
 I couldn’t have been more jealous, after eating my thousandth meal of pasta and pesto during that hiking season.
 What an incredible luxury in such a remote location!

 Day 2: Rifugio Mulaz to Rifugio Rosetta

-4 h 30
+- Walking time: 4 h 30 min

 A scree traverse and an uphill push will lead you to Passo Farangole.
-The last section leading up to Passo Farangole is cable protected and on the other side of the pass you will find some ladders to help you get back down.
+The last section leading up to the pass is cable protected and on the other side, you will find some ladders to help you get back down.
 Being around the spires of this ridgeline is one of the most interesting parts of the hike.

-Extension to the summit of Monte Rosetta
+Extension Day 2: Summit of Monte Rosetta

-This easy to reach summit is clearly visible from the hut and it only takes 45 minutes (160 meters or 525 feet in elevation) to get to the top.
+This easy-to-reach summit is clearly visible from the hut and it only takes 45 minutes (160 meters or 525 feet in elevation) to get to the top.
 If you are looking for a great spot to watch the sunset this is it!
-It’s a good way to burn off those calories from the 3 course dinners you will be served at the huts!
+It’s a good way to burn off those calories from the 3-course dinners you will be served at the huts.

-From the summit of Monte Rosetta you can look down into Cismon valley home to the towns of San Martino di Castrozza and Fiera di Primiero.
+From the summit of Monte Rosetta, you can look down into Cismon Valley home to the towns of San Martino di Castrozza and Fiera di Primiero.

 Day 3: Rifugio Rosetta to Rifugio Pradidali

-6.5 km / 4 miles
+- Distance: 6.5 km / 4 mi

-217 m / 710 feet
+- Elevation gain: 217 m / 710 ft

-362 m / 1190 feet
+- Elevation loss: 362 m / 1190 ft

 This part of the day is easy but that doesn’t mean you won’t get plenty of beautiful views along the way.
-For the majority of the hike between rifugio Rosetta and rifugio Pradidali you’ll be able to keep your head high and admire the mountains.
+For the majority of the hike between Rifugio Rosetta and Rifugio Pradidali, you’ll be able to keep your head high and admire the mountains.

 Extension: Via Ferratas Porton and Sentiero Nico Gusela

 Via Ferratas Porton and Sentiero Nico Gusela make an excellent afternoon activity on your third day.
-They form a loop that runs clockwise from rifugio Pradidali via the Cima di Val Roda and Passo di Ball where you were earlier in the day.
+They form a loop that runs clockwise from Rifugio Pradidali via the Cima di Val Roda and Passo di Ball where you were earlier in the day.

-Logistically you can do these two ferratas anticlockwise when you get to Passo di Ball, when coming from rifugio Rosetta, and end up at the refuge but I’d advise against this for two reasons.
+Logistically you can do these two ferratas anticlockwise when you get to Passo di Ball when coming from Rifugio Rosetta, and end up at the refuge but I’d advise against this for two reasons.

-The route then moves around Cima di Ball on path 714 where more cable protected sections are found.
+The route then moves around Cima di Ball on path 714 where more cable-protected sections are found.

-The path then downclimbs along the via ferrata Sentiero Attrezzato Nico Gusella, the easier of the two ferratas.
-By the means of a few more ladders and pegs, the route loses elevation quickly before a little traverse to Passo di Ball where you were earlier in the day.
+The path then down-climbs along the via ferrata Sentiero Attrezzato Nico Gusella, the easier of the two ferratas.
+By means of a few more ladders and pegs, the route loses elevation quickly before a little traverse to Passo di Ball where you were earlier in the day.
 You can now go back to the refuge knowing that you’ve definitely earned tonight’s dinner.

 Day 4: Rifugio Pradidali to Val Canali

-12.5 km / 7.8 miles
+- Distance: 12.5 km / 7.8 mi

-650 m / 2132 feet
+- Elevation gain: 650 m / 2132 ft

 When I did this part of the route, I only saw 2 other hikers the entire time.
 It’s undoubtedly the quietest but also the hardest section of this traverse so make sure to get an early start.